 In the Rule Engine

-All schedules for recipes that are running automatically and that reference ‘average position’ will stop working on Friday September 27.
+All schedules for strategies that are running automatically and that reference ‘average position’ will stop working on Friday September 27.
 We will email you to tell you exactly which rules you have to update.

 All optimizations will continue to offer suggestions based on our algorithms.
 However, you will no longer see a value for ‘average position’ if you have enabled this column in a view for an optimization.
 If you’re using average position in any custom filters in optimizations they will stop working.
 If you’re using custom filters that use average position in workouts, the workouts will throw an error so we recommend updating custom filters to not use them.